gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 4. Set the **Reset Azure Sphere** time in seconds, then click **Run**.
 5. Observer the device rebooting.
 The LEDs will stop blinking for a few seconds.
     ![](resources/iot-central-device-command-run.png)
-6. Switch back to Visual Studio, the application should have stopped where you set the breakpoint.
+6. Switch back to Visual Studio.
+The application execution should have stopped where you set the breakpoint.
 Step over code <kbd>F10</kbd>, step into code <kbd>F11</kbd>, and continue code execution <kbd>F5</kbd>.
 7. Switch back to Azure IoT Central, and click the **View History** button.
     ![](resources/iot-central-device-command-view-history.png)
 8. The command history will be similar to the following: